 Knotweed family (Polygonaceae)

-Description: This annual plant is more or less prostrate, producing hairless stems up to 3' long.
+Description: This plant is a more or less prostrate summer annual, producing hairless stems up to 3' long.
 The alternate leaves are up to 1" long and 1/3" (8 mm.) across.
 They are oblong or oblong-elliptic, smooth along the margins, and hairless.
 At the base of each leaf, there is a membranous sheath (ochrea) that wraps around the stem and hides the short petiole.
 This sheath becomes ragged and brown with age.
 The foliage of Prostrate Knotweed is often blue-green in appearance.

 A small cluster of 1-5 nearly sessile flowers occurs at the base of each leaf toward the growing point of each stem.
 Each tiny flower is about 2-3 mm. long, consisting of 5 sepals, a style with a tripartite tip, several stamens, and no petals.
 The flat sepals have white margins, otherwise they are green, pink, or purple.
 The flowers bloom from mid-summer to early fall for 2-3 months.
 These flowers open for only a short period of time when the weather is hot and sunny.
 A 3-angled achene develops within the sepals of each flower.
 This achene is reddish brown or brown and tapers at one end more abruptly than the other.
 A fine membrane often clings to the surface of this achene.
 The root system consists of a slender shallow taproot that frequently branches.
 This plant spreads by reseeding itself.
 Different varieties of Prostrate Knotweed have been described, which are sometimes regarded as separate species.